Memorial Information

 The cremation ashes of each person or pet are as unique as your loved one, and the ashes are distinctive in colour and texture.
 There really is no one else out there just like them.
 When your ashes arrive at the studio, they are carefully checked in, and processed with a label that follows them around from start to finish.
 On this label is your name and your order number, but even better is when I have the name of the person or pet that I'm working with -- it's important to me to be able to refer to each set of ashes by name whenever possible.

 Once it's time to create your memorial stone that's to be set in the jewellery you've selected, the cremains undergo a unique journey in which they are combined with powdered diamonds, clear glass, and a few other bits of magic in a high-heat process.
 The cremation gem is then set beneath it's glass or natural gemstone within the setting that's been created just for you.
+All North Faun memorial stones are created as a two-layer piece.
+The solid cremation ash stone created from your pet or loved one's ashes is the lower layer, and then the glass or natural gemstone that you have selected is then bonded to the cremation gem, creating a protective top layer.

 In the process of becoming a solid memorial stone, the ashes that you've sent will become a deeper, darker colour than when they are "dry", and the colours that appear once they are solidified into a gem have a wide range: from near-white, cream, tan, brown, grey, and black.
 Some may even have tiny flecks of blue, green, or other colours within them.
 Some ashes may be all powder or all solid pieces, and many are a mix of both, and the ratio of these different textures will change the final look as well.